Wandering Dogs

 Spend time with your dog

-Dogs are social creatures that have been bred to be companion animals.
 Most dogs require at least four hours with their human family per day to feel safe, secure and content.
-This time should include physical interactions (affection), play, training, and time being able to physically access their humans.
+This time should include physical affection, play, training, and time being able to physically access their humans.

 Enrich your dog’s environment

-• Scatter dry food around the yard or hide it
+- Scatter dry food around the yard or hide it for your dog to forage

-• Put wet food in a Kong toy or freeze into an ice block in warm weather
+- Put wet food in a Kong toy or freeze into an ice block

 Leave your dog inside the home when you go out

-Many dogs find it far easier to relax when left inside as the distractions are far less and they feel more comfortable.
+Many dogs find it far easier to relax when left inside with fewer distractions and this can help them feel more comfortable.

 Before trialling leaving your dog inside, it’s important to ensure that they are not able to access any areas or items where they may get into mischief.
 Begin by leaving them inside for a short trial period, then slowly increase the time they are left alone.

 Dogs may wander and attempt to escape to find a mate.
-Speak to your vet to discuss this option further.
+Speak with your vet to discuss sterilising your dog.

 Fences